 The Romans’ use of concrete freed the building projects of the time from the limitations of stone and brick, which enabled the revolutionary constructions of the time, both in terms of complexity and size.
 But after the fall of the Roman Empire, concrete construction technology fell into oblivion and it was only in the middle of the 18th century that the technology was redeveloped.

-Concrete is a composite material made of ballast – usually sand, crushed rock or stones – and a binding agent made of Portland cement and water.
-Because these ingredients can be found locally almost everywhere, concrete is considered easy to produce.
+Concrete, a composite material, consists of ballast—usually sand, crushed rock, or stones—and a binding agent made of Portland cement and water.
+Since these ingredients are locally available almost everywhere, concrete is easy to produce.

-Across the world, over 24 billion tons of concrete are used annually in projects as diverse as the construction of homes, commercial premises, infrastructure and power plants.
-Its uses are almost too many and varied to mention, however this is unsurprising when considering what concrete is capable of.
+Across the world, people use over 24 billion tons of concrete annually in diverse projects, including homes, commercial premises, infrastructure, and power plants.
+Its uses are almost too many and varied to mention.
+However, this is unsurprising when considering what concrete is capable of.

-Concrete’s popularity as a building material is based on many characteristics, not least its versatility.
-Special concrete can be produced to fulfil a wide variety of specific functions, including aesthetically adapted concrete for visual purposes, fibre concrete, self-compacting concrete and high-strength concrete, amongst many more.
+Concrete’s popularity as a building material stems from its many characteristics, especially its versatility.
+For instance, producers can create special concrete to fulfill a wide variety of specific functions.
+This includes aesthetically adapted concrete for visual purposes, fiber concrete, self-compacting concrete, and high-strength concrete, among many more.

 Concrete is much more than a high-quality construction product.
 It’s one of the world’s most sustainable and versatile building materials.